intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 positions.

-Furthermore, the content of the report comes from presentations given by workshop participants notes taken during the discussions.
-The content of this report follows the flow and dialog from the workshop but does not capture consensus.
-The workshop was run under Chatham House rules and the content below was extrapolations from some of the views of the participants.
+Furthermore, the content of the report comes from presentations given by workshop participants and notes taken during the discussions, without interpretation or validation.
+Thus, the content of this report follows the flow and dialog of the workshop but does not attempt to capture a consensus.

 # Workshop Scope and Discussion